uhub/awesome-actionscript/README.md

 * [dkeskar/airdb](https://github.com/dkeskar/airdb) - ActionScript AIR ORM for using client-side SQLite within AIR and Flex apps.
 Supports ActiveRecord style models, migrations and associations.
 * [tconkling/react-as3](https://github.com/tconkling/react-as3) - A signals/slots and functional reactive programming library for ActionScript
 * [benrhodes/graffiti-as3-drawing-lib-touch](https://github.com/benrhodes/graffiti-as3-drawing-lib-touch) - ActionScript 3 Drawing library made for touch devices.
+* [charlesbihis/actionscript-notification-engine](https://github.com/charlesbihis/actionscript-notification-engine) - A cross-platform notification engine built on top of the Flash platform.
+* [charlesbihis/actionscript-diff](https://github.com/charlesbihis/actionscript-diff) - An ActionScript 3 implementation of the Myer's diff algorithm.
 * [PlayerIO/Facebook-Graph-As3](https://github.com/PlayerIO/Facebook-Graph-As3) - A thin Facebook Graph client in ActionScript 3 which closely mirrors the methods in the official Javascript Facebook SDK
+* [yourpalmark/facebook-actionscript-api](https://github.com/yourpalmark/facebook-actionscript-api) - Import from Adobe's official Facebook library, branched here to add additional functionality and support.
+* [stevewoolcock/AssetManager](https://github.com/stevewoolcock/AssetManager) - Asset management for ActionScript 3.0
+* [nathanhinish/AS3-IABLib](https://github.com/nathanhinish/AS3-IABLib) - An ActionScript 3 library for IAB specs.
+Includes the following features: VAST 2.0 Spec (http://www.iab.net/vast) for parsing VAST responses.
+VPAID Spec (http://www.iab.net/vpaid) for creating VPAID-compliant ads.
+* [ciathyza/tetragon](https://github.com/ciathyza/tetragon) - Tetragon is an Open Source cross-platform game engine used to develop games and applications for the web, desktop and mobile devices.
+It is written purely in ActionScript 3 and comfortably allows to write source code once and deploy builds to several different target platforms.
+Unlike most other Flash-based game engines and frameworks that allow you to develop a specific type of game or that provide a subset API to support game development, Tetragon provides a complete foundation with that any type of game can be developed, incl. resource management, debugging facilities, multi-locale support, layered extendability, a game-oriented data structure, and a lot more.
 * [swellee/LeUI](https://github.com/swellee/LeUI) - leui --an as3(actionscript 3.0) ui framework
 * [shapedbyregret/actionscript-3-obfuscator](https://github.com/shapedbyregret/actionscript-3-obfuscator) - Python script that takes in a single .as file and makes it hard to decipher.
-* [Rokannon/Crossbridge-Recast-Navigation](https://github.com/Rokannon/Crossbridge-Recast-Navigation) - This project is a FlasCC port to ActionScript 3.0 of C++ navigation mesh library Recast Navigation by Mikko Mononen.
 * [joshtynjala/flexwires](https://github.com/joshtynjala/flexwires) - Drag-and-drop wiring UI for Adobe Flex
 * [greensock/GreenSock-AS2](https://github.com/greensock/GreenSock-AS2) - Public repository for GreenSock's ActionScript 2 libraries like GSAP (TweenLite, TweenMax, etc.).
 For AS3, see the GreenSock-AS3 repository and for JavaScript, see the GreenSock-JS repository.
 Main site: http://www.greensock.com
+* [UnitZeroOne/AS3ATF](https://github.com/UnitZeroOne/AS3ATF) - ActionScript Library to read, write and inspect Adobe's Texture Format.
+* [Rokannon/Crossbridge-Recast-Navigation](https://github.com/Rokannon/Crossbridge-Recast-Navigation) - This project is a FlasCC port to ActionScript 3.0 of C++ navigation mesh library Recast Navigation by Mikko Mononen.
 * [graysonlang/proscenium](https://github.com/graysonlang/proscenium) - Proscenium ActionScript Library
 * [cantrell/Reversi](https://github.com/cantrell/Reversi) - A simple Reversi game written in ActionScript.
 It's designed to run on any device that supports Flash/AIR, regardless of screen size.
 For instructions on building the Reversi projects, see the Reversi Wiki.
 * [pechemann/hummingbird](https://github.com/pechemann/hummingbird) - The easiest way to build and deploy robust MVC applications for ActionScript 3.0, Mobile and the Starling Framework.